shreyavkd/Chatbot/README.md

 ```

 4. Providing API key:
-Ensure you have created a .env file with the following line:
+Create a .env file in the root directory with the following line:

 ```
 OPENAI_API_KEY={your_api_key}